 Like most wraps, you just have to play around with your ruana and see what works best for your body type.

 Ruana patterns to stitch up this season.

-Ruanas work with a variety of different yarn weights, as you’ll see from these Bluprint designers’ beautiful patterns.
+Ruanas work with a variety of different yarn weights, as you’ll see from these Craftsy designers’ beautiful patterns.